StructuralNeurobiologyLab/SyConn/docs/contact_site_extraction.md

 ## Finding Contact Sites

 Contact sites are detected from a segmentation stored in knossos overlaycubes and saved to a chunk dataset (see `chunk_prediction` for details on how to create chunk datasets).
-This combines all contact sites between two supervoxels into a single object. `combine_and_split_cs_agg` splits these apart later.
+This combines all contact sites between two supervoxels into a single object. `combine_and_split_cs_agg` splits these apart later, based on connected components.

     from syconn.extraction import cs_extraction_steps as ces
     ces.find_contact_sites(cset, knossos_path, filename, n_max_co_processes=200,